 The AASHTO Highway Safety Manual (HSM) provides tools and techniques for transportation professionals to quantify the safety-related effects of proposed improvements.
-The HSM can assist in selecting countermeasures, alternatives analysis, and quantifying effectiveness for projects in the Local Safety and High Risk Rural Roads Programs and you are encouraged to use the HSM Manual, the HSIP Manual, AASHTO HSM Spreadsheets (scroll to Part C - Predictive Methods, HSM Spreadsheet Tools) and NCHRP's HSM User Guide in selecting treatment types in project applications.
+The HSM can assist in selecting countermeasures, alternatives analysis, and quantifying effectiveness for projects in the Local Safety and High Risk Rural Roads Programs and you are encouraged to use the HSM Manual, the HSIP Manual, AASHTO HSM Spreadsheets (scroll to Part C - Predictive Methods, HSM User Guide in selecting treatment types in project applications.
 HSM tools include: